 We all eat, and we all eat mindlessly at times.
 But when this leads to painful and constant struggle over most meals and many foods, it may be time to consider other ways of relating to your eating, yourself, and the many, many food choices we face each day.
 Mindful eating is simply another powerful way of relating to your experiences of food, your relationship to your body, and the joy that is possible in savoring your experiences.
 Then moving on to the many other parts of your life that eating nourishes and gives you energy for!

-MB-EAT Professional Online Training SPRING
+MB-EAT Professional Online Training FALL

 Online